Risdiplam

 Indication

-• For the treatment of spinal muscular atrophy (SMA) in patients 2 months of age and older.
+• Indicated for the treatment of spinal muscular atrophy (SMA) in pediatric and adult patients.

 Summary